Lower Saxony – Scotland

 FUNDING

-The fellowship of up to 1,400 Euro per month is paid in addition to a regular employment contract between a fellow and a respective Lower Saxonian or Scottish higher education institution.
-The funds are designated to support each researcher during their stay abroad, which can be planned and separated into shorter individual stays throughout the duration of the whole fellowship (eight months).
-The grant enables each researcher to spend up to four months at their partner institution.
+The fellowship of up to 1,400 Euro per month is paid for the time each fellow spends abroad at their tandem partner’s institution.
+The funding is intended to support each researcher during their stay abroad, which can be planned and divided into shorter individual stays throughout the duration of the whole fellowship.

 ELIGIBILITY